Lapis Lazuli: Properties, Facts and Photos

 The lapis stone necklace in the adjacent photo comes from the same location.

-The pictures link to a fascinating collection of photos of the golden lyre of Ur.
+The pictures link to an interesting collection of photos of the golden lyre of Ur.

 golden coloured bull's head with lapis lazuli beard and a lapis lazuli bracelet.